eeucalyptus/ch32v003-temperature/README.md

 - warm air again
 - wait for it to return to ambient

-In the plot of the data, the sequence is easily visible:
+In the plot of the data, the sequence is easily visible, x is in seconds, y is in deg c
 ![plot of the temperature with the described sequence](temp_curve.png)

 The data of the measurement is in the repo